jinny-sun/jinny-sun/_posts/2020-03-16-metabolic-profiling.md

 data.nt.c <- filter (data.nt, !grepl("P51",ID), !grepl("P125",ID))
 ```

-There are also several NA values throughout the dataset.
+There are also several null values throughout the dataset.
 A majority of
-samples have NA values in Cr1D and Glutathione1D.
-Let’s remove these
+samples have null values in Cr1D and Glutathione1D.
+Remove these
-variables using `select`.
-There are also a few metabolite variables with
-three NA values.
-Let’s identify the samples with these NA values, and
+variables using `select` and remove the samples with null values (they happen to be the same samples), and
 remove them using `filter`.
 Now there are no obvious outliers.

 ``` r